July 10, 2019

 With the current industry challenges, independent pharmacies have to modernize to stay competitive.
 That could mean adopting new technology, offering new services, or changing the way you market.

-Take inspiration from the Silicon Valley start-ups that have transformed their fields to give your pharmacy an advantage.
+Take inspiration from the Silicon Valley start-up business models that have transformed their fields to give your pharmacy an advantage.

 Everyone likes to feel special, and bespoke products created with a single person in mind are an excellent way to make customers feel appreciated.

-Mass customization is the latest craze in health and beauty.
+Mass customization is the latest popular business model in health and beauty.
 Last year the start-up Care/of—which provides personalized vitamin packs based on customers’ age, gender, health goals, and more—raised $156 million from investors including Goldman Sacks.
 That means they are worth almost as much as long-established competitors like GNC and Vitamin Shoppe.

 And Care/of isn’t the only one taking advantage of customers’ desire to feel unique.
 Prose sells hair products specially formulated for each customer’s hair, while Curology provides custom acne solutions that address individual skin care needs.

 If you run a compounding pharmacy, you’re already engaging in mass customization, but regular retail pharmacies can get in on the game, too.

 Here are some products and services you can offer to increase customization in your pharmacy: